GM switches to AT&T from Verizon for OnStar wireless service

 It is also looking into possibilities such as wirelessly sending customers alerts about possible engine problems or sending data or even video from a car to the owner’s mobile device to show what’s going on next to the vehicle in case of any problems, according to Phil Abram, a GM executive director.

-For their part both AT&T and Verizon Wireless, a venture of Verizon Communications (VZ.N) and Vodafone Group Plc (VOD.L), have been ramping up efforts to expand their services beyond cellphones as they seek to continue growing in a market in which most people already have smartphones.
+For their part both AT&T and Verizon Wireless, a venture of Verizon Communications and Vodafone Group Plc, have been ramping up efforts to expand their services beyond cellphones as they seek to continue growing in a market in which most people already have smartphones.

 GM said that Verizon Wireless, which has been the company’s wireless provider since 1996, would still support OnStar services for all existing GM vehicles and any new models that come out before the 2015 models are launched.